raguinaga/acm-resume-page/README.md

 ### HTML Class Attributes
 All HTML elements with the same class attribute will get the same style.

+In this Workshop we are using the Bootstrap 4 [Layout](https://getbootstrap.com/docs/4.0/layout/overview/) to create the overall style of our Webpage.

 ## Cascading Style Sheets
 CSS (Cascading Style Sheets) is a declarative language that controls how webpages look in the browser.
 The browser applies CSS style declarations to selected elements to display them properly.
 A style declaration contains the properties and their values, which determine how a webpage looks.